A Tour Of The Parts On Your Car That Are Most Valuable To Scrap

 - Don’t damage any valuable parts while removing them

-- Use a lift, ramps, or jack stands to raise the vehicle securely if you will be working under it
+- Use a lift, ramp, or jack stand to raise the vehicle securely if you will be working under it

 - Have a lockable space to store your parts until you sell them

-- Allow plenty of time – the entire process will take much longer than you think!
+- Allow plenty of time – the process will take much longer than you think!

-Parting out your junk car will take up a lot of your valuable time.
-Between disassembly of the vehicle, transporting and storing the parts, cleaning them up and photographing them, pricing them and posting them online, calling around locally for prices, managing your online sales, delivering or packing and shipping, and then dealing with the hulk that remains, the parting out process can be a full-time job!
+Parting out your junk car will take up much of your valuable time.
+Between disassembly of the vehicle, transporting and storing the parts, cleaning them up and photographing them, pricing them and posting them online, calling around locally for prices, managing your online sales, delivering or packing and shipping, and then dealing with the hulk that remains the parting out process can be a full-time job!

-Take a look at the total amount you are likely to end up with, divide it by the number of hours it is likely to take, and decide if it’s worth it.
+Look at the total amount you will likely end up with, divide it by the number of hours it will take, and decide if it’s worth it.
 If you believe that it is, then go for it!
-But if you come to the conclusion that you don’t want to invest the time and effort required to sell your car piece by piece, here’s a quick and easy solution:
+But if you conclude that you don’t want to invest the time and effort required to sell your car piece by piece, here’s a quick and easy solution: